Package holidays and linked travel arrangements

 You make a linked travel arrangement if you:

-- Book and complete the purchase of one travel service on one website,
+- Book and complete buying one travel service on one website

 When the second booking is made:

 - You must be told you are not booking a package and, therefore, you can claim insolvency protection only (protection that will cover you if your travel organiser goes out of business)